sabman/raven-aws-emr-spark-jupyter/README.md

 * A thanks to Amo Abeyaratne at AWS for his support.

 ## License
-Copyright (c) 2015 Giving.com, trading as JustGiving.
-Licensed under the Apache License (v2.0).
+Copyright (c) 2015 Giving.com Ltd, trading as JustGiving, or its affiliates.
+All Rights Reserved.
+Licensed under the Apache License, Version 2.0 license.
+See LICENSE file in the project root for full license information.